NEW TYPE OF NERVE STIMULATION RELIEVES CHRONIC BACK PAIN

 The idea of DRG stimulation is attractive because, unlike spinal cord stimulation, it only targets the affected nerves.
 Another reason is that it requires lower levels of electrical current since less spinal fluid covers the targeted DRG than covers the spinal cord.
 Prof. McCarthy notes that the DRG stimulator device is not an easy option because of the difficulty involved in placing the electrodes accurately.
 It could be an alternative, however, for those people who have not experienced any benefit from other treatments.
 It could also “reduce or eliminate the need for opioids,” he concludes.

-If you have a chronic back pain injury from an accident in MN, call us and speak with a lawyer for a free consultation.
+If you have a back pain injury from an accident in MN, call us and speak with a lawyer for a free consultation.
 We will answer your questions and make sure you get the compensation for your back injury that you are entitled to.
+Our personal injury lawyers have more than 25 years’ experience successfully representing people throughout Minnesota.